Last updated on July 22nd, 2023

-If you tell people that you are planning a trip to the largest city in Turkey in late December, January, or early February, most likely they will answer that winter in Istanbul is not the best season to go.
+If you tell people that you are thinking to go on a trip to the largest city in Turkey in late December, January, or early February, most likely they will answer that winter in Istanbul is not the best season to go.
 Wouldn’t it be better to wait until spring or even summer?

-I have no doubt that visiting Istanbul, as Napoleon Bonaparte once said, is wonderful when you can walk around it without a jacket and scarf.
-But in my experience, Istanbul is totally awesome regardless of the cold weather outside the window.
+Yes, visiting Istanbul, as Napoleon Bonaparte once said, is wonderful when you can walk around it without a jacket and scarf.
+But in my experience, this city is totally awesome regardless of the cold weather outside the window.
+But to be honest, cold weather in Istanbul is very different from winter weather in most of Europe.

-In fact, last December when Mark and I moved to Istanbul, we learned that for ourselves.
+Last December when Mark and I moved to Istanbul, we learned that for ourselves.
 At first, we thought to go spend winter in Bali.
 But remembering how much we actually enjoyed Istanbul on our first visit, we decided to come here and make a base.
-And to be honest, after spending so much time in this amazing city and seeing all four seasons, both of us drew a conclusion that winter here is actually not bad at all.
+And after spending so much time in this amazing city and seeing all four seasons, both of us drew a conclusion that winter here is actually not bad at all.
 For us personally it is much better than summer.

 Istanbul Winter Weather Quick Guide

 Generally, there is no real winter in Istanbul in our understanding of this word.
 There can be some wet snow but it doesn’t last long.
-In January and February, we had only a couple of nights when it was snowing but the snow melted the first things in the morning.
+In January and February, we had only a few nights when it was snowing but the snow melted the first things in the morning.

 When I talked to locals showing them photos of the Istanbul winter season having a lot of snow, they were amused and surprised at the same time.
 They were saying that for many years they haven’t seen winters like that.
 But even before, when winters were colder, snow didn’t stay on the ground for too long.